About Black Hawk County

 Property & Public Records

-The Black Hawk County Recorder's Office, located at 316 East 5th Street, Waterloo, Iowa 50703, maintains all land and property records for the county.
-The office can be reached at (319) 833-3003, and their website at www.blackhawkcounty.iowa.gov provides access to various recording services.
+Black Hawk County Recorder's Office, located at 316 East 5th Street, Waterloo, Iowa 50703, maintains all land and property records for Black Hawk County.
+The office can be contacted through the office’s website, and their website at www.blackhawkcounty.iowa.gov provides access to various recording services.
 The Recorder maintains deeds, mortgages, liens, military discharge records (DD-214s), plat maps, easements, mechanic's liens, and Uniform Commercial Code (UCC) filings.

 - Black Hawk County offers a free online property search system through the Recorder's website, allowing users to search by grantor/grantee name, document type, book and page number, or parcel number.